cascadiajs/2015.cascadiajs.com/proposals/README.md

 code samples, videos, etc--link to them!

 ### What are we looking for?
-We're looking for anything related to the open web, which includes: browser, Node.js, Windows 8, Firefox OS, tooling, robots, you name it.
+We're looking for anything related to the open web, which includes: CSS, accessibility, UX, browser, Node.js, io.js, Windows 8, Firefox OS, tooling, robots, you name it.
 Please, no vendor pitches (i.e. How to Use Product X).
 A great talk should address issues that developers struggle with, break down and explain complicated topics and cover new ground in JS technology.
 All the talks will be 30 minutes.
 We don't permit